hammerspace-solutions/Terraform-AWS/README.md

 * `public_subnet_id`
   Public subnet ID for instances requiring public IPs.
 Required if `assign_public_ip = true`.

+* `vpc_cidr`
+  As an alternative to the vpc_id, you can create your own VPC by supplying the CIDR for an address range.
+The format is `10.10.1.0/16` (as an example).
+This is a range in which you will then create your subnet(s) (see next)

+* `private_subnet_1_cidr`
+  This is a CIDR for a subnet in which only private addresses are allocated.

+* `private_subnet_2_cidr`
+  This is a CIDR for a subnet in which only private addresses are allocated.

+* `public_subnet_1_cidr`
+  This is a CIDR for a subnet in which only public addresses are allocated.
+See `allow_public_ip` above.

+* `public_subnet_1_cidr`
+  This is a CIDR for a subnet in which only public addresses are allocated.
+See `allow_public_ip` above.

+* `subnet_1_az`
+  This is the name of the availability zone where the private and public subnet for segment 1 will be created.
+Example: `us-west-2a`

+* `subnet_2_az`
+  This is the name of the availability zone where the private and public subnet for segment 2 will be created.
+Example: `us-west-2b`

+> **Note**
+> We need to create private and public IP(s) in two availability zones for several of the modules (MQ and Aurora).
+Although you may never utilize these modules or features of this Terraform, we have not taken the time to design that into this Terraform.
+Hence, you are required to supply both public and private AZ and subnet CIDR(s).

+> **Warning**
+> You can either utilize an existing vpc_id or create your own.
+You cannot define both

 * `key_name`
   EC2 key pair name.